Seville Spain – Life as a blogger

 There are always loads of visitors around Holy Week and the Fair, but be aware that hotel tariffs go up considerably.

 Can you recommend somewhere to eat in Seville?

-Seville’s gastronomic claim to fame is definitely its tapas bars, and it’s easy to make a meal with a few small plates of food.
+Seville’s gastronomic claim to fame is definitely its tapas bars.
+It’s easy to make a meal with a few small plates of food.
 There’s also been a resurgence in creative food recently, so you can find options for every palate.

 There are heaps of options in the city for food, though you’ll find many in the area immediately surrounding the touristic sites.
-I’d venture outside this area, as many have low quality and equally low service, and get to the bars in El Arenal near the bullring or those in the Macarena district, near the Alameda de Hércules.
+I’d venture outside this area, as many have low quality and equally low service.
+Get to the bars in El Arenal near the bullring or those in the Macarena district, near the Alameda de Hércules.

 What’s your favorite part of the city?